 - Sprinkle heavily with powdered sugar or place the powdered sugar in a bag with several of the balls and shake to coat.

-How To Bloom The Yeast For This Recipe
+How to Bloom Yeast For Zeppoles

-Blooming yeast is making sure the yeast is alive and activating it so it can be used in a recipe.
+Blooming yeast means activating it so it can be used in a recipe.
 Yeast needs warm water to activate.
 A good temperature to aim for is 110 degrees.
-A digital food thermometer can help you keep on track.
+A digital food thermometer can help you track the temperature of the water.
+Sprinkle the yeast over the warm water and wait 30 -60 seconds.
+Add the sugar and stir to combine.
+The sugar helps activate the yeast and speed up the process.

 Let the mixture sit for about 7-10 minutes.
 It will become foamy, frothy, and smell of active yeast.
 If the yeast does not activate, it will not work in your recipe.
 Perhaps your water might have been a little too warm.
 You can try again, but lower the temperature closer to 105.
 If it fails again, discard the yeast and try with fresh yeast.